-The Training HAUS Sports Residency is a 54-week program beginning the 3rd week in July, and concluding July 31st the following year..
-The residency is conducted at prominent locations within the Training HAUS and Twin Cities Orthopedics organization
+The Twin Cities Orthopedics (TCO) Sports Physical Therapy Residency is a 54-week program beginning the 3rd week in July, and concluding July 31st the following year.
+The residency is conducted at prominent locations within the Training HAUS and Twin Cities Orthopedics organization.

 The mission of the Sports Physical Therapy Residency is to create an advanced, highly skilled, specialty-trained sports physical therapy practitioner built on a foundation of sports science, research, and world-class sports medicine expertise.
 The Sports Residency will exemplify our organizational culture expectations for quality service to our patients and athletes, and support our mission, and values: integrity, service, innovation, teamwork, and quality.